 I’m an advocate for American manufacturing because that’s where I come from.
 My family was working class, plus I know what it’s like to work the shop floor.
 I spent five years making sails for sailboats in order to put myself through college — all due to taking a home economics class in high school.
 You can read that story on LinkedIn.

 I’m an avid cyclist and geeky backyard birder.
 I love cooking, road trips, growing my own herbs, and watching old movies.
 I’m a voracious reader.
+Once you get to know me, you’ll find I have a dry sense of humor.

 I’m also restoring a classic 1960 mid-century modern ranch house.
 I’m proud to say I’ve repaired my own drywall.